Workflow

 Features and segments can grow into complex configuration very fast, and it's important that you have the confidence they are working as expected.

-We can write test specs in the same expressive way as we defined our features to test them in great detail.
+We can write test specs in the same expressive way as we defined our features and segments to test them in great detail.

 Assuming we already have a foo